dqvid3/NLP-Tweet-CLS-Challenge/README.md

 1. **Run the training notebook** for the desired task:
    - For irony detection: run `irony_submission.ipynb`.
    - For emotion classification: run `emotion_submission.ipynb`.
-2. **Make predictions** using the fine-tuned model and save results
+2. **Make predictions** using the fine-tuned model and save results.